martabe/martabe.github.io/_pages/cv.md

 Work experience
 ======
 * May 2013 and 2014: Plant science event organisation
-  * University of Milan
+  * Faculty of Agricultural and Food Sciences, University of Milan
-  * Duties included: Organisation of laboratories for kids
+  * Duties included: Organisation of plant-related laboratories for kids
   * Supervisor: Prof. Dr. Laura Rossini

 * 2013-2017: Data entry clerk